 Cause of the Chlorine Rash

 Not all swimmers experience a chlorine rash.
 People can often experience this when they repeatedly get themselves exposed to chlorine.
-The immune system may tag chlorine as a foreign invader similar to virus or bacteria.
+The immune system may tag chlorine as a foreign invader similar to a virus or bacteria.
 As such, the skin becomes irritated and inflamed.
-Chlorine can strip off the natural oils from the skin which causes it to dry.
+Chlorine can strip off the natural oils from the skin, which causes it to dry.

 Treatment of Chlorine Rash